 I won’t bore you with the logistics of why we haven’t implemented instant quotes, but things are moving in that direction.
 Scott is mocking up the customer journey as I type.
 However, in the insurance world this could take a while to roll out…

 Ultimately, I want to build the best suite of tools for freelancers to buy and manage their insurance.
-This requires money and I didn’t get investment from Ignite (more in that another time).
+This requires money and I’m self-funded.
+I didn’t get investment from Ignite (more in that another time), so weekend photography jobs are funding the development of With Jack.

 I’ve had to ask myself how serious I am about this and how much I believe in what I’m building.
 The answer is “100% serious”.
 Now I’m weighing up my options for putting money into With Jack.